| AWARDS:

 Alexander M. Stern

-Bill's Waltz, in that he has harnessed (if that's
+Waltz, in that he has harnessed (if that's the right word)

-The recordings are a marvel of patience, lots of years
+recordings are a marvel of patience, lots of years in between,

 The project started in November 1986 and was concluded